Model Management with Python#

 - Deploy multiple versions of a model as REST APIs using Flask

 - Retain a history of model revisions for traceability using Jupyter Notebooks

 - Route API traffic between deployed models for A/B testing using Flask

 - Monitor models in production using Plotly Dash

-RStudio Server Pro can be used with Jupyter Notebooks and machine learning packages to develop, train, and score models during development.
+RStudio Workbench can be used with Jupyter Notebooks and machine learning packages to develop, train, and score models during development.
 RStudio Connect can be used to publish Jupyter Notebooks, REST APIs with Flask, and interactive apps with Plotly Dash.

 Example: A/B Testing Multiple Credit Payment Risk Models#

-The following example demonstrates a full model lifecycle for different versions of a model that were developed in RStudio Server Pro and deployed to RStudio Connect.
+The following example demonstrates a full model lifecycle for different versions of a model that were developed in RStudio Workbench and deployed to RStudio Connect.